 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Blue top shell snail
+Western ribbed top snail

 Calliostoma ligatum